206,99 €

 • Gebundenes Buch

 Focusing on the unusual learning and schooling of women in early modern England, this study explores how and why women wrote, the myriad forms their alphabets could assume, and the shape which vernacular literacy acquired in their hands.
-Mazzola argues that early modern women's writings were designed to conceal rather than reveal women's learning and schooling.
-Such difficult or 'resistant' literacy, Mazzola proposes, transformed the broader history of literacy in the West.
+Elizabeth Mazzola argues that early modern women's writings often challenged the lessons of their male teachers, since they were designed to conceal rather than reveal women's learning and schooling.
+Employed by early modern women with great learning and much art, such difficult or 'resistant' literacy organized households and administrative offices alike, and…mehr

 Produktbeschreibung